 Alternative Breaks @ Stanford

-The Alternative Breaks @ Stanford Program exposes students to complex social and cultural issues through community visits, experiential learning, direct service, group discussion, readings, and reflection activities during Spring and Thanksgiving breaks.
-The vision of Alternative Breaks is to transform students into advocates of social change on issues affecting our communities.
+The Alternative Spring Break program (part of Stanford Cardinal Service) exposes students to complex social and cultural issues through community visits, experiential learning, direct service, group discussion, readings, and reflection activities during Spring Break.
+The program's vision is to transform students into advocates of social change on issues affecting our communities.

-The Bill Lane Center is pleased to help support student organizers of Alternative Breaks focused on the American West as we did in 2017.
+The Bill Lane Center is pleased to help support student organizers of Alternative Spring Break focused on the American West as we did in 2017.

 2017 "Environmental Policy in California"